Album & Downloads Reviews

 Rick Fulton The Daily Record

 The latest offering from Alex Tronic records is a real treat, for a number of reasons.
-The opening notes of the first track Life's A Dream (I'm A Scratcher) suggest that the record may be going down a darker route, but within seconds the tone changes to one that promises a brighter journey... read more of this review.
+The opening notes of the first track Life's A Dream (In my Scratcher) suggest that the record may be going down a darker route, but within seconds the tone changes to one that promises a brighter journey... read more of this review.

 Chris Duncan The Skinny **** fourstars